 The Neil Aggett Labour Studies Unit (NALSU) is accountable to Rhodes University through the Institute of Social and Economic Research (ISER), in which it is based.
-In addition, NALSU’s annual plans and progress reports are submitted to a NALSU Steering Committee that includes representatives of its principal funder, the Eastern Cape Department of Economic Development, Environmental Affairs and Tourism (DEDEAT).
-The NALSU Steering Committee consists of the following members:
+Until 2018, when the funding of its consolidation phase was concluded, it was also accountable to a Steering Committee that included the Eastern Cape Provincial Government (principally DEDEAT).

 Last Modified: Tue, 31 Jul 2018 12:04:14 SAST